 |Work placement|| |

 |Examination regulations and grading scale||View the examination regulations and grading scale|

 |Specific admission requirements||General university entrance qualification or equivalent qualification (for details view the specific admission requirements)|

 |Application||Apply now - deadline for application for the winter semester: 15.
 May|

-There is a balanced combination of theory and practice throughout the six semesters of the full-time study programme.
+There is a balanced combination of theory and practice throughout the seven semesters of the part-time (occupation not mandatory) study programme.
 Self-directed, experiential, cooperative and problem-oriented learning and corresponding teaching and learning methods, including project work, case studies, roll playing and simulation games, exercises, coaching, excursions, academic work e-learning, supervision and biographical work are all aspects that are brought to use.

 Through select areas of activity and case examples, you acquire the knowledge, skills and attitudes that clarify the typical, the legitimate and the comprehensive interconnections of social work.